Thursday, June 29, 2023

 We rode to Hartselle for lunch at O'Bryan's.

-After lunch, we rode back to Decatur where they were having a scavenger hunt for 10 very small turtles located along Second Avenue.
+After lunch, we rode back to Decatur, where they were having a scavenger hunt for 10 tiny turtles along Second Avenue.

 Hubby parked the car but stayed inside while I searched for the turtles.

-I Met a group of six also doing the scavenger hunt and asked if I could join them.
+I met a group of six who were also doing the scavenger hunt and asked if I could join them.

 Turtle 2 Loyd